ProfUgur/Simple-Figma-Practice/README.md

 # Simple-Figma-Practice

 Hello, here you can see the visual design work of a simple mobile application requested from me by one of my teachers.
 (NOTE: The free version of Figma was used when designing this application.
-Therefore, there is no advanced functionality for the pages.)
+In conclusion, there is no advanced functionality for the pages.)

 The demands made from us were as follows:
 - The application belongs to a cookie company